+MINIMUM DISTANCE TO COMBUSTIBLE MATERIAL

+Behind the stove 650mm

-MINIMUM DISTANCE TO COMBUSTIBLE MATERIAL At the side of the stove 900mm
+At the side of the stove 400mm

 There should be NO furniture placed within a distance of 900mm from any surface of the stove.

 Note: combustible material refers to any material that will degrade when subjected to heat e.g. plaster.